nawka12/AiChanBot/README.md

 - Discord.js
 - dotenv

-Don't forget to grab your own OpenAI API key, OpenAI Organization key, and your Discord bot key and put it in `.env` file.
+Don't forget to grab your own OpenAI API key, ~~OpenAI Organization key~~ (no longer required with the new project API key), and your Discord bot key and put it in `.env` file.
 For easy setup, set the bot permission as `Administrator` in the Discord Developer Portal.
 (It's safe, supposedly).

 ## Installation